rakshitnayak/JSDaily/README.md

-### This Repositry includes JS concepts from very Basics to Project level.
+### This Repository includes JS concepts from very Basics to Project level.